 Extra-Life is a company that helps host marathon gaming to raise money for children.
 Psi Phi Psi has partnered with them for the past five years to host a 24-hour gaming marathon on campus, and all students are encouraged to participate.
 On Nov.
 2, groups of students and staff played tabletop games such as Dungeons and Dragons and Betrayal at House on the Hill.

-Colton Bell, who is the organizer of the fundraiser, the founder of the tradition and one of the first members of Psi Phi Psi, said that this tradition has grown so much from that first small gathering in his house.
+The event was organized by Philanthropy Chair Britton Harward.
+Colton Bell, one of the first members of Psi Phi Psi, said that this tradition has grown so much from that first small gathering in his house.
 During his early years in Psi Phi Psi, he felt inspired and took the opportunity to plan a significant event that would reoccur every year.
 Bell believes that this kind of activity has the most substantial impact on the community.

 “We are helping Weber State University’s community be at the forefront of these amazing programs,” Bell said.
 WSU was one of the first to participate in Extra-Life.
 Bell also stated that by engaging with a program like Extra-Life, WSU shows that its students have a passion for helping our communities and that others should be encouraged to join.

 Randi Weston with Student Affairs Technology and E-sports were looking to grow their gaming initiative on campus, and Weston felt that teaming up with the fraternity would be a great way to raise awareness about the games that E-sports has to offer.
 Weston stated that she feels the event is important because she thinks that “a lot of people are into tabletop games and table RPGs and are looking for a community that they can participate in, and it’s not readily recognized that there is a community of students that participates on campus.”